tsileo/bakthat/docs/developer_guide.rst

 .. note::

-    For now, you can create new command yet, maybe in the future.
+    For now, you can't create new command yet with plugin (maybe in the future).

 By default, plugins are stored in **~/.bakthat_plugins/** by default, but you can change the plugins location by setting the ``plugins_dir`` setting.